eR-Biostat/Courses/Under graduate courses/Basic concept of statistical inference using R -I/README.md

 # The >eR-Biostat initative
 ## Linear Regression

-This course presents the basic concepts of  hypothesis testing (forsingle comparison and multiple comparison)s This is an **online** course which was developed by Marc Lavielle within his initiative **statistics in action with R** (http://sia.webpopix.org/).
+This course presents the basic concepts of  hypothesis testing (for single comparison and multiple comparisons) This is an **online** course which was developed by Marc Lavielle within his initiative **statistics in action with R** (http://sia.webpopix.org/).
 The course structure:
 * Introduction
 * Student’s t-test